argoproj-labs/argo-workflows-catalog/CONTRIBUTING.md

 cp -R templates/hello-world templates/my-template
 ```

 Edit `templates/my-template/manifests.yaml` to add your template.
+Write a breif description of your contribution in the `metadata.annotations` section of your template.

 Run `make`: